liamdoan/react-PERN-auth-module/README.md

-Full authentication model with React-Nodejs-Espress-MongoDB.
+Full authentication model with React-Nodejs-Espress-MongoDB, redux.

 - After user signs up, an email with verification code is sent to user email.
 - After providing correct code, user account will be verified, and then direct to login page.